Madsn/km-react-slingshot/README.md

 [![React Slingshot Production Build](https://img.youtube.com/vi/qlfDLsX-J0U/0.jpg)](https://www.youtube.com/watch?v=qlfDLsX-J0U)

-## Get Started
-1. **Initial Machine Setup**.
-First time running the starter kit?
-Then complete the [Initial Machine Setup](https://github.com/coryhouse/react-slingshot#initial-machine-setup).
-2. **Clone the project**. `git clone https://github.com/coryhouse/react-slingshot.git`.
-3. **Run the setup script**. `npm run setup`
-4. **Run the example app**. `npm start -s`
-This will run the automated build process, start up a webserver, and open the application in your default browser.
-When doing development with this kit, this command will continue watching all your files.
-Every time you hit save the code is rebuilt, linting runs, and tests run automatically.
-Note: The -s flag is optional.
-It enables silent mode which suppresses unnecessary messages during the build.
-5. **Review the example app.** This starter kit includes a working example app that calculates fuel savings.
-Note how all source code is placed under /src.
-Tests are placed alongside the file under test.
-The final built app is placed under /dist.
-These are the files you run in production.
-6. **Delete the example app files.** Once you're comfortable with how the example app works, you can [delete those files and begin creating your own app](https://github.com/coryhouse/react-slingshot/blob/master/docs/FAQ.md#i-just-want-an-empty-starter-kit).

 ## Initial Machine Setup
 1. **Install [Node 4.0.0 or greater](https://nodejs.org)** - (5.0 or greater is recommended for optimal build performance).
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm).
 2. **Install [Git](https://git-scm.com/downloads)**.